5 Working with Data

 .

-If we want the mean and the standard error, we could use the function that we created in chapter 4:
+If we want the mean and the standard error, we could use the function that we created earlier:

-Let’s compute the group mean, standard deviation and standard error for each time point:
+Let’s compute the group mean, standard deviation and standard error of unteltern_1to3

 A more advanced example of this uses summarize_if